shams-nahid/My-Docker-Study/01 Docker Essential/09 multi-container/02 Multi-container Continuous Integration.md

 COPY --from=builder /app/build /usr/share/nginx/html
 ```

-In the react application, if we try to run the test, it will through error.
+In the react application, if we try to run the test, it will throw an error.
 The reason is in the test file `App.test.js`, we are testing if the `App` component can render without any crash.

 This test flow do the followings,